Blue Frit

 Copper Calcium Silicate

-This incredible, mysterious pale blue may be among the oldest synthetic pigments.
-It is similar to Han Blue.
-One of it curious properties is it can emit infrared light when green or red light is shone onto it.
+This incredible, mysterious pale blue may be among the oldest synthetic pigments, and it is similar to Han Blue.
+The methods for its manufacture were rediscovered in modern times.
+One of its curious properties is that it can emit infrared light when green or red light is shone onto it.

 PB31 pigment data from David G. Myers, The Color of Art Pigment Database, Artiscreation.comCAMEO Materials Database: Conservation & Art Materials Encyclopedia Online, Museum of Fine Arts Boston.
 (Accessed June 2043).
 [Azurite](https://cameo.mfa.org/wiki/Azurite, https://cameo.mfa.org/wiki/Blue_bice, https://www.kremer-pigmente.com/elements/resources/products/_files/10201-10208e.pdf) https://cameo.mfa.org/wiki/Azurite.
 Museum of Fine Arts Boston.